“Because I am an immigrant, I am an Albertan by choice”

 “There are countless ways to help people”

-I am married to Stacey Brotzel.
-I have two daughters.
+I am married to Stacey Brotzel and we have two wonderful daughters.

 “I’ll always be a dad”